aleks96n/BioInfoKallisto/README.md

 sbatch makeTranscript.sh
 ```

-# Step 3 - Creating fastQ somethings (Jens you got this)
+# Step 3 - Running Kallisto's quantification algorithm (creating the abundance estimates)

 It is recommended to get acquainted with [nextflow](https://github.com/AlasooLab/onboarding/blob/main/resources/nextflow.md) before moving further.
 However, it is optional.

-Run the following two commands (hopefully still on a separate stage) to create fastQ somethings.
+Run the following two commands (hopefully still on a separate stage) to create the abundance estimates.
+These files are in the .tsv format.
 This takes approximately 3 and a half hours.
+The result is ~45GB in size.
 NB! if you have your own pair of read files, you will need to drastically change the study_file.txt and give each read it's own study column and the two paths (the columns must stay the same).
+The files used in this study are available on the HPC.
 If you have single read files, read the kallisto [manual](https://pachterlab.github.io/kallisto/starting) for further instructions.
 ```bash
 module load java-1.8.0_40
 ./nextflow makeFastq.nf --studyFile study_file.txt